-There is no silver bullet when it comes to determining an organization’s cybersecurity posture.
-An effective cybersecurity program will include a broad range of security controls that span across people, process, and technology considerations.
-Many security controls can be measured in an automated and repeatable way.
-Some security controls are not easily measured but can be surfaced by other data collection and analysis methodologies.
-Key factors when measuring cybersecurity posture include the ability to measure risk through:
+There is no single method for determining your cybersecurity posture.
+An effective cybersecurity program will include a broad range of controls that span across people, process, and technology considerations.
+Many controls can be measured in an automated and repeatable way.
+Some controls are not easily measured but can be surfaced by other data collection and analysis methodologies.
+Key factors include the ability to measure risk through:

-- validation that proper cybersecurity controls are in place
+- Validating that proper cybersecurity controls are in place

-- ensuring vulnerabilities in cybersecurity controls are addressed
+- Ensuring that vulnerabilities in cybersecurity controls are addressed

-Informational Tip: An organization’s cybersecurity posture assessment should span a broad range of internal technical considerations including, but not limited to, application security, endpoint security, network security, patching cadence, and access controls.
-Also, a cybersecurity posture assessment should look at external risk factors including, but not limited to, IP reputation and hacker chatter.
+Tip: Your assessment should include application security, endpoint security, network security, patching cadence, and access controls.
+You also should look at external risk factors such as IP reputation and hacker chatter.

-Many successful businesses rely on a network of supplier and partner companies (or a partner “ecosystem”).
-A breach of a partner company can significantly impact the reputation and success of an organization.
-Unfortunately, many organizations are flying blind when there is a need to determine the security posture of their partner companies.
-In many cases, organizations are compelled, by either internal or external requirements, to ensure their partner companies are meeting specific information security objectives.
-Organizations should work to ensure partner companies have an adequate cybersecurity posture to minimize the risk of a successful, potentially devastating, cyber breach.
+Many successful businesses rely on a network of supplier and partner companies, or a partner “ecosystem”.
+A breach of a partner company can significantly impact the reputation and success of your own organization.
+Unfortunately, many organizations ignore the need to determine the security posture of their partner companies.
+In many cases, organizations are compelled, either by internal or external requirements, to ensure their partner companies meet specific information security objectives.

-SecurityScorecard is trusted by businesses large and small across industries to assess the cybersecurity posture of their business and that of their business partners and other companies of interest.
-With the SecurityScorecard platform, organizations can continuously assess a wide range of high-value information security ratings for businesses of interest as part of an overall cybersecurity partner risk management program.
-Using the SecurityScorecard dashboard – organizations can quickly assess the external security posture of organizations of interest across 10 key risk factors.
-Users of the platform can learn specific issues uncovered by SecurityScorecard that impact the security posture of their organization, partner companies, or companies of interest.
+SecurityScorecard helps you assess your own cybersecurity posture and that of your business partners and other companies of interest.
+Using the SecurityScorecard dashboard, your organization can quickly assess the external security posture of organizations of interest across 10 key risk factors.
+Your can learn of specific issues uncovered by SecurityScorecard that impact your security posture and that of companies in your ecosystem.